JustinSUF/shapeshot/README.md

     Pixel art with a resolution of 32x32 pixels.
     Vibrant and contrasting colors to enhance visibility and engagement.
     Consistent geometric design for spaceships, enemies, and environments.

-Leaderboards and Achievements

-    Implement a leaderboard system to track high scores.
-    Include a variety of achievements for players to unlock, encouraging replayability.